Educating the public about fire prevention and life safety is an important goal of the Baltimore County Fire Department.

 - Do not use flotation devices as a substitute for supervision.

 - Always test the water depth before diving.
+Teach children where they can and cannot dive, and enforce rules strictly.

 - Keep rescue equipment and a telephone by the pool.
 Learn CPR.